The Lord of the Rings: The War of the Rohirrim: Plot

 Éowyn narrates the story of Héra, a would-be shieldmaiden of Rohan and the daughter of King Helm Hammerhand who lived around 200 years before Bilbo Baggins finds the One Ring.

 Freca, a Dunlending lord, comes to King Helm's hall with his son Wulf, Héra's childhood friend.
 Freca is upset that Héra is to be married to a lord of Gondor and tries to force marriage between Wulf and Héra, in order to usurp Rohan's throne.
 Wulf wishes to marry Héra, but she is uninterested in marrying anyone.
 Helm and Freca begin a fist-fight outside the hall, during which Helm unintentionally kills Freca with a single blow, earning him the nickname "Hammerhand".

 Wulf, devastated, vows revenge, leaves and is not heard of for years.
 One day, Héra and her part-Dunlending cousin Fréaláf encounter a dead Southron warrior, a tamer of mûmakil.
 The warrior's mûmak, rabid, appears and attacks; Héra disposes of it by luring it to a forest lake where it is eaten by a Watcher in the Water.
 Targg, one of Freca's generals, follows and kidnaps her.
 She is taken to Wulf's stronghold at Isengard and discovers that Wulf has become High Lord of the Dunlendings, a host of hill-tribe rebels.
-She offers to marry Wulf to stop his attack on Rohan, but she is rescued by Fréaláf and her aunt Olwyn.
+Héra asks Wulf if he would reconsider his attack on Rohan if she agreed to wed him.
+However, Wulf interprets the offer as contempt for him.
+Héra is rescued by Fréaláf and her aunt Olwyn.

 Wulf invades Rohan.
 Helm thinks Fréaláf is a coward for wishing to evacuate Edoras to Dunharrow fortress, and casts him out.
 Helm prepares for battle after Lord Thorne promises to raise men, but Héra discovers that Thorne is a traitor; he tries to kill her, but Héra and her horse kill him.
 As battle ensues, Héra evacuates Edoras to the Hornburg upon realizing her father has been betrayed and his army is outnumbered.
 Wulf kills Helm's son Haleth in battle, then captures Haleth's brother Hama and murders him in front of Helm, who offered to die in his place.
 Wulf begins a siege of the Hornburg which lasts the winter, and builds an enormous siege-tower.